 Should I call the pediatrician?

 These questions are just a drop in the bucket of the infinite number of scenarios that you will encounter in just the first few weeks alone!
 Every one of these presents an opportunity for disagreements and arguments.

 You and your partner may have a fool-proof method for solving disputes, and you may have already agreed on a lot of the “big questions” before you even got pregnant.
-But as any parent knows, all those decisions are up for debate the second things start to go off the rails.
+But as any parent knows, all those decisions are up for debate the second things don’t look so “textbook”.

-Your problem-solving skills and conflict-resolution abilities are handicapped, but other aspects of your relationship are negatively affected by sleep deprivation as well.
-We don’t need a study to tell us that couples who are sleep deprived are less likely to show gratitude towards each other and are significantly more likely to feel under-appreciated.
-And as though that’s not enough, lack of sleep decreases libido which means that you will not be having sex as often, if at all.
+Lack of sleep also decreases libido which means that you will not be having sex as often, if at all.
 Many of the families I’ve worked with have told me that they’ve stopped having sex altogether since one of them is sleeping on the couch or the baby is in bed with them.
 When they do get a rare moment alone, they’re just too dang tried to even think about being intimate.

 Of course, many couples get through this period of life with their relationship in tact – and are stronger for it.
 I’m not saying that a baby who isn’t sleeping well is going to lead to marital strife, but I am saying that it’s certainly not going to help.

-So before you schedule couples therapy, before you move to separate bedrooms, before you even get into one more heated argument over which route to take to Grandma’s house or who left the eggs out on the counter after breakfast, try taking a week to commit to getting your little one sleeping through the night and see how you feel once everyone is getting the rest they need.
+So before you schedule couples therapy, before you move to separate bedrooms, before you even get into one more heated argument over which route to take to Grandma’s house or who left the eggs out on the counter after breakfast, make a plan for sleep change and see how you feel once everyone is getting the rest they need.